Top Cat: Hungary

 Top Cat (Turpi úrfi) was one of the first American cartoons premiered on Hungarian television channels in 1969.
 It also broadcast later with The Huckleberry Hound Show, Tom and Jerry, Looney Tunes, The Flintstones and The Jetsons on Magyar Televízió from 1985 to 1990, and tv2 from 1997 to 1999 (together with Wacky Races, Scooby-Doo, Where Are You! and Scooby-Doo and Scrappy-Doo).
-Boomerang began broadcasting it in Hungarian in 2012.
+Boomerang began broadcasting it in Hungarian in 2013 (the show had a one-off airing the year before as part of a cats-themed block).

 Latin America

-The show was dubbed to spanish in Mexico in 1963, using some of the same voice actors who worked in The Flintstones.
+The show was dubbed to Spanish in Mexico in 1963, using some of the same voice actors who worked in The Flintstones.
 It was renamed Don Gato y su pandilla (literally Mr. Cat and his gang) and the main characters adopted different accents.
 The voice acting improved the show, adding new jokes and local references.

-In spite of the modest success of the show in the United States, the show was a massive hit in Mexico, Chile, Peru, Venezuela and Argentina, where it is recognized as one of the most famous Hanna Barbera characters ever, being as popular as The Flintstones.
+In spite of the modest success of the show in the United States, the show was a massive hit in Mexico, Chile, Peru, Venezuela and Argentina, where it is recognized as one of the most famous Hanna Barbera characters ever.

 Besides Top Cat, all the other characters from the show were famous, and their popularity is commonly attributed by the excellent dubbing and voice acting: